Psychological Science

 Emphasis Areas

 Note: The following areas identify courses from which a student may opt to develop an emphasis area.
-It is not required that students obtain an emphasis specialty within psychology.
+It is not required that students obtain an emphasis specialty within psychological science.
 At least one class for each emphasis area is already required for all majors, so the remaining three may be taken as the additional 9 hours of required psychology electives.
 In this way, getting an emphasis requires no additional courses, just less flexibility in which courses you take.

 Industrial/Organizational Psychology